 Old Austerlitz is a museum of historic homes and buildings from the 18th and 19th centuries in the beautiful Green River Valley of Columbia County, NY.
 There are period rooms, exhibits, an art gallery, shop and spectacular grounds to explore.
 It is also a showcase for contemporary art, craft, and music.

 The original Austerlitz School House dates from 1814 and remained the last one-room schoolhouse in the district, closing in 1955.
 The school was actually moved a number of yards south to its present location in the 1890’s to make room for a private horse trotting track!

 The Harvey House, circa 1775, was originally located in East Canaan, Connecticut.
 Slated for demolition, it was relocated to Old Austerlitz in 2001.
 Today, the Harvey House serves as the home to The Shop at Old Austerlitz.
 The shop offers souvenirs, antiques, art and local made products.

 The Austerlitz Christian Church was built in 1853 and remained active until the early 1960’s.
 Originally built for the now obscure “Christian Connexion” denomination, it also did service as a Lutheran church.
-Today the church is preserved as a museum and art gallery, showing works by contemporary artists.
+Today the church is preserved as a museum, meeting house and exhibit space.

 The Morey-Devereaux House circa 1794, is named for the family who owned and occupied it for five generations.
 Today the home contains period decorated rooms, exhibit space, the research library, and the administrative offices of the historical society.